 Hi!
 I’m Norman Clark Stewart Jr. Thanks for stopping by.
-It’s just after Christmas 2017 or later now.
+(Now it’s almost Christmas 2018 or later and I still don’t have the about me page done) It’s just after Christmas 2017 or later now.
 Hurricane Harvey hit Houston, where I’ve been living, and Trump just passed the tax bill.
 Net neutrality is no longer.
 Google keeps moving forward.
 I’m trying to know what to do next.
 This page is going to be too long, according to SEO but I’m not feeling too good, right now, about alphabet soup, FICO, or language as communication.

 I hold, as memory, certain points which made moments that shaped and shape my understanding of how I operate.
 One of these was long ago, when I was first trying to be self-employed in the 1980’s.
 Reagan was President and I started to see the possibility that the only folks making new money were the businesses that supported small business development.
 Lots of money-strapped businesses were buying office supplies and office space, and tax advice.
 Over time, many of these new small businesses closed from spending too much money trying to look like a “business”.
 The trappings consumed more resources than the making of income justified.
 My father told me that he tried not to sell things that customers didn’t need, even if they thought they did.
 It was an ethical stance of his to not over-sell a customer or load them up with things they completely didn’t need.
 Lately, Dr. Erick Cupp informed me that nothing on the internet was being sold by him, even though it was his work, his name, his seminars, on Amazon.com.
 Somehow, Dr. Cupp had lost control of his own intellectual property.
 Someone else was profiting from selling it, but he had not okayed it and it was not being sold by him.
 I recently found him on linkdin after not seeing his presence anymore, anywhere else on the internet.
 I used to refer my teachers and students to his work because what he does with troubled youth and, basically anyone, just plain works.
 The famous, worthwhile, and amazing Dr Cupp had pulled out.